Birational rigidity of orbifold degree 2 del Pezzo fibrations: Rigidity of del Pezzo fibrations

 The core of the Noether-Fano method is the following.
-Suppose $f$ is not an isomorphism, then the linear system $\CM$ is very singular, that is the pair $(X, \frac{1}{n} \CM)$ is not canonical \cite{Pukh123}.
-There are several possibilities for the centres of the singularities of the pair: a singular point of $X$, a curve passing through a singular point of $X$, any other curve of $X$, and nonsingular point of $X$.
-One can use geometrical properties of $X$ to show that the pair is always canonical at some centres.
-For other centres one can often compose $f$ with some birational automorphism $\varphi$ which reduces $n$, that is $\CM^\prime = \varphi^{-1}(\CM) \subset \big| -n^\prime K_X + n^\prime l^\prime F \big|$, where $n^\prime < n$.
-Thus the system $\CM$ becomes less complicated and we either run out of centres which is a contradiction.
-Or we reduce $n$ to $0$, thus concluding that $f$ fits into the following commutative diagram
+Suppose $\chi$ is not an isomorphism, then the pair $(X, \frac{1}{n} \CM)$ is not canonical.
+There are several possibilities for the centres of singularities of this pair: a singular point of $X$, a curve passing through a singular point of $X$, any other curve of $X$, and a nonsingular point of $X$.
+To prove $X$ is birationally rigid, one uses the geometric properties of $X$ to exclude a centre or untwist $\chi$ using that centre.
+Excluding goes by proving that the pair is canonical at the centre, and untwisting composes $\chi$ with some square birational map $\varphi\colon X\dashrightarrow X'$, where $\chi\circ\varphi^{-1}$ has lower Sarkisov degree than $\chi$ (see \cite[\S2.1]{Corti} for the definition).
+Thus the mobile linear system associated to $\chi \circ \varphi^{-1}$ is less complicated, and the model $X$ is replaced by $X'$.